What we do

 FISH is currently involved in a number of focused efforts and projects:

-Together with representatives of the fishing sector and other interest groups, the Fisheries Secretariat is a member of the Baltic Sea Regional Advisory Council (BS RAC).
-This is one way to influence the formulation of fisheries policy and other measures that affect fish stocks and the natural environment of the Baltic Sea, as the BS RAC provides advice and submits proposals to the European Commission and the Member States in the region.
+Together with representatives of the fishing sector and other interest groups, the Fisheries Secretariat is a member of the Baltic Sea Advisory Council (BSAC).
+This is one way to influence the formulation of fisheries policy and other measures that affect fish stocks and the natural environment of the Baltic Sea, as the BSAC provides advice and submits proposals to the European Commission and the Member States in the region.
 We focus particularly on the management of Baltic cod, reducing illegal fishing and increasing gear selectivity.
-Read more about our work in the Baltic Sea RAC.
+Read more about our work in the Baltic Sea AC.

 Environmental guidance to decision-makers